Ultramarine-Linux/ostree/README.md

 [![Build and deploy OSTree image](https://github.com/Ultramarine-Linux/ostree-config/actions/workflows/ostree.yml/badge.svg)](https://github.com/Ultramarine-Linux/ostree-config/actions/workflows/ostree.yml)

 These builds are currently in beta.
-If you are planning to test them, please [join our Discord](https://discord.gg/bUuQasHdrF) and let us know.
+If you are planning to test them, please [join our Discord](https://discord.gg/bUuQasHdrF) first and let us know.
 We'll be happy to receive feedback and assist you :)

 # 🛠️ Dependencies